kumarldh/kumarldh/README.md

 # 👋!
-This GitHub profile of Kumar Chetan Sharma!
+This is GitHub profile of Kumar Chetan Sharma!

 I am your run of the mill full stack developer.
 I am very good with PHP(!surprising!), JavaScript(ES6 onwards and backwards) and node.js.
 I have worked on Java and can also do Python.
 Some interesting things about me:
 * I featured as a co author on a book on JavaScript.
 I am very much scared of JavaScript.